abhanjac/blood_cell_image_segmentation/README.md

 # Objective:
 Segmentation of different blood cells in a digitized blood smear image.

-This project is to create a semantic segmentation map of of digitized blood smear images of different blood cells using a convolutional neural networks.
+This project is to create a semantic segmentation map of digitized blood smear images containing different blood cells using a convolutional neural networks.
-This is also done to get a hands on with the segmentation networks.
+This is also done to get a hands on with segmentation networks.

 The neural network used here is a modified version of the [U-Net](https://arxiv.org/abs/1505.04597) segmentation network.
 This network takes in a **224 x 224** image as input.
 This is a simple RGB colored image obtained from a digital microscope showing the different blood cells in a blood smear on a slide at **40x** magnification.
 The network produces an output image which is also **224 x 224** pixels in size and shows the different **Red Blood Cells (RBC)**, **White Blood Cells (WBC)**, and **Platelets or Thrombocytes (THR)** regions in different colors.
 With enough training the neural network will be able to predict and color code the different regions of the input image with different colors thereby producing a semantic segmentation map of the input image.
 The network has to be first trained using a training dataset and validated with a validation dataset.
 After that it has to tested on a completely unseen test dataset to check its performance.
-The images in the dataset used here has the following types of cells: **2** types of RBCs: **Infected RBC** (RBCs infected with plasmodium falciparum malarial parasite), **Healthy RBC**;
+The images in the dataset used here has the following types of cells: **2** types of RBCs: **Infected RBC** (RBCs infected with malarial parasite), **Healthy RBC**;
 **5** types of WBCs: **Eosinophil**, **Basophil**, **Neutrophil**, **Lymphocytes**, and **Monocytes**; **2** types of Platelets: **Thrombocytes** (individual platelet cells) and **Platelet Clumps** (bunch of platelets appearing as a cluster).
 So overall there are **9** objects and background, so **10** classes in the dataset.
 And in the output predicted segmentation map will have the following colors for the different objects.